cheshirecode/alpine-runit/README.md

 * **runit** for multi-services (usually used in conjunction with **inotify** to watch folders/files)
 * **curl** (troubleshoot HTTP requests inside container and healthchecks)

-# _./scripts_ folder

-Store all common init scripts and copy over in one step and handle line endings for Windows-Linux compatibility.